ossf/census/README.md

 * [projects_to_examine.csv](projects_to_examine.csv): CSV file listing OSS projects to be examined, as well as data that requires human input
 * [oss_package_analysis.py](oss_package_analysis.py): Python program that reads projects_to_examine.csv to determine the OSS projects to examine.
 It gathers data from a a variety of data sources, caching where it can.
 It produces [results.csv](results.csv).
 * [results.csv](results.csv): CSV file listing OSS projects and related metrics.
+* [by_inst](by_inst): Debian popularity statistics from http://popcon.debian.org/by_inst (you can get this from http://popcon.debian.org/ by selecting "Statistics for the whole archive sorted by fields").

 The Python analysis program is released under the MIT license and requires [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) to work.
 The program requires an [API key](https://github.com/blackducksw/ohloh_api#api-key) from Black Duck Open Hub to work.